Pacific Coast Conference: New conference (AAWU)

 Soon after the PCC was dissolved, five of its nine members (California, Washington, UCLA, Southern California, and Stanford) created the Athletic Association of Western Universities (AAWU) for the 1959 season.
 While the AAWU did not negotiate an agreement with the Pasadena Tournament of Roses Association to have a standing contractual invitation to the Rose Bowl Game until the following year, the Tournament of Roses did choose to invite the AAWU's inaugural regular season champion to the first post-PCC Rose Bowl.

-After initially being blocked from admission, three of the four remaining schools would eventually join (Washington State in 1962, Oregon and Oregon State in 1964), but members were not required to play other members.
+After initially being blocked from admission, three of the four remaining schools eventually joined (Washington State in 1962, Oregon and Oregon State in 1964), but members were not required to play other members.
 Tensions were high between UCLA and Stanford, as Stanford had voted for UCLA's expulsion from the PCC.

 Idaho was not involved in the scandals but had become noncompetitive in the PCC.
-Unlike Washington State, Oregon, and Oregon State, Idaho did not pursue AAWU admission, and competed as an independent before becoming a charter member of the Big Sky Conference in 1963.
+Unlike Washington State, Oregon, and Oregon State, Idaho did not pursue AAWU admission, and competed as an independent before becoming a charter member of the Big Sky Conference in 1962.
 Idaho retains no strong connections to its PCC past other than a continuing rivalry with Washington State; the two land grant campuses are just eight miles (13 km) apart in the Palouse region.

 The AAWU eventually strengthened its bonds and added members, renaming itself the Pacific-8 Conference (Pac-8) in 1968.
 By 1971, most Pac-8 schools played round-robin conference football schedules, and the two Oregon schools were again playing USC and UCLA on a regular basis.
 The conference added WAC powers Arizona and Arizona State in 1978 and became the Pacific-10 Conference (Pac-10).
 On July 1, 2011, the conference added Colorado from the Big 12 and Utah from the Mountain West (also a former WAC member) and became the Pac-12.
 The Pac-12 claims the PCC's history as its own, though it operates under a separate charter.